wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_listnodes.md

 ---
-title: trx:/wallet/listnodes \[GET\]
+title: /wallet/listnodes - TRON
-description: Query the list of nodes connected to the API node
+description: Example code for the /wallet/listnodes rest method. Сomplete guide on how to use /wallet/listnodes rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters